-(5) For an offender who previously has been convicted of or pleaded guilty to state OVI when the offense was a felony, the act changes the sentencing provisions regarding such an offender in the same manner as is described above in paragraph (3) regarding an offender who is subject to the provisions described in that paragraph.
+(5) For an offender who previously has been convicted of or pleaded guilty to state OVI when the offense was a felony, the bill retains the existing offense classification as a felony of the third degree and retains the existing prison term provisions, the existing forfeiture provisions, and the existing license suspension provisions, as described below in paragraph (5) under "Existing law."
+The bill changes the sentencing provisions regarding such an offender, though, in the same manner as is described above in paragraph (3) regarding an offender who is subject to the provisions described in that paragraph.
 (R.C.
 4511.19(G)(1)(e)(iii) and (vi).)